Le Conquet

-Le Conquet ([lə kɔ̃kɛ]; Konk-Leon) is a commune in the Finistère department of Brittany in north-western France.
+Le Conquet ([lə kɔ̃kɛ]; Konk-Leon) is a commune in the Finistère department of Brittany in northwestern France.
 This is the westernmost town of mainland France.
-Only three island towns—Ouessant, Île-Molène and Ile de Sein—are further west.
-The town is mentioned in the Asterix series books Asterix and the Chieftain's Daughter and Asterix and the Banquet as Gesocribatum.
+Only three island towns—Ouessant, Île-Molène and Ile de Sein—are farther west.

-Geography

-Le Conquet is a fishing port in the northwest of Brittany and it is north of the Pointe Saint-Mathieu (commune de Plougonvelin).

 Maritime transport

 The port of Le Conquet is served by the Penn-ar-Bed ferry company, providing links with Ouessant and the archipelago of Molène throughout the year.
 From April to September, the Finist'mer company also provides fast links between the port of Le Conquet and Lanildut, and the archipelago of Molene and Ouessant.

 History

 As he fled from Wales in exile, Henry Tudor landed in Le Conquet rather than France because of a storm that blew his ship off course.

 Population

 Inhabitants of Le Conquet are called Conquetois in French.